German states tighten virus rules as pandemic battle falters

 “It’s really a question of reason or unreason.
 And Saxony needs to become the land of reason again,” Dulig added.

+The announcements came hours after Germany’s national academy of sciences called for authorities to step up the restrictions.

+“Despite the prospect of a vaccination campaign starting soon it is absolutely necessary from a scientific perspective to quickly and drastically reduce the still far too high number of new infections by means of a hard lockdown,” the experts said.

-Merkel, meanwhile, has said that the first coronavirus vaccine may not be available in Germany until early next year.
+Merkel cautioned this week that the first coronavirus vaccine may not be available in Germany until early next year.

 Authorities in the country said last month that they wanted mass vaccination centers ready by the middle of December.
 But the European Medicines Agency has since set a meeting for Dec.
 29 to discuss approval for the vaccine made by German company BioNTech and its U.S. partner Pfizer.